kestral246/hangglider/README.md

 - Created new blank.png with same size as Piezo_'s overlay.
 - Piezo_ also increased flight speed to 1.75.
 This was OK, but the transition seemed too abrupt.
     - I changed flight speed to also increase smoothly.
 It starts at 1 and maxes out at 1.75.
+- Use minetest.get_version() to automatically choose which set_attach offset to use.